 It was also noted that satellite and terrestrial IMT components deployed in adjacent geographical areas might require technical and operational measures to avoid harmful interference between them.

 Within ITU-R, WP 4C and WP 5D which are responsible for the studies, have jointly developed the working document towards a preliminary draft new [Recommendation/Report] ITU-R M.[MSS&IMT-ADVANCED SHARING].
 This working document provides the ITU-R studies conducted in the frequency bands 1 980-2 010 MHz and 2 170–2 200 MHz for the co-existence and the compatibility between the satellite component of IMT and terrestrial component of IMT in adjacent geographical areas across different countries.

-However, much of the substantive text is not agreed and in square brackets with no decisions arrived at to the status of the document being either a Recommendation or Report, nor has the document progressed from working document status.

-Before APG19-3 event, WP 5D was held 29th meeting during 31 January - 7 February 2018, Seoul, Korea.
-Similarly one week after WP 5D meeting, WP 4C was held 20th meeting during 13-20 February 2018, Geneva, Switzerland.
-Both Working Parties updated the relevant parts of the draft CPM text (Chapter 4 (Attachment 4.11) to Document 5D/875-E and Annex 15 to Document 4C/343-E) however, the conclusions part of the text remain not agreed and is still in square brackets.
+The above ITU-R studies found several technical and operational measures which can be implemented on a bilateral consultation basis without additional regulatory constraints in the Radio Regulations.

+Taking into account such studies, ITU-R has produced a Draft CPM Report, which will assist administrations to consider this issue with a view to producing CPM Report from the CPM19-2 meeting in February 2019.

 Documents